dariober/ASCIIGenome/README.md

 ```
 visible [show regex] [hide regex] [track regex]
-      In annotation tracks, only include rows captured by [show regex] and exclude [hide regex].
+      In annotation tracks, only include rows containing [show regex] and exclude [hide regex].
-      Apply to tracks captured by [track regex].
+      Apply to tracks containing  [track regex].
 With no optional arguments reset to default: "'.*' '^$' '.*'"
       Use '.*' to match everything and '^$' to hide nothing.
 E.g. "visible exon CDS gtf"
 trackHeight <int> [track regex]
-      Set track height to int lines for all tracks captured by regex.
+      Set track height to int lines for all tracks containing regex.
 Default regex: '.*'
 trackColour <colour> [track regex]
-      Set title colour for tracks captured by regex.
-All colours except white and black
+      Set colour for tracks containing regex.
+All colours except white, black, default
       accept the prefix 'light_'.
 Available colours:
-      red green yellow blue magenta cyan grey white black
+      red green yellow blue magenta cyan grey white black default
       E.g. trackColour light_blue ts.*gtf
 ylim <min> <max> [track regex]
-      Set limits of y axis for all track IDs captured by regex.
+      Set limits of y axis for all track IDs containing regex.
 Use na to autoscale to min and/or max.
       E.g. ylim 0 na.
 If regex is omitted all tracks will be captured.
 Default: "ylim na na .*"
 dataCol <idx> [regex]
-      Select data column for all bedgraph tracks captured by regex. <idx>: 1-based column index.
+      Select data column for all bedgraph tracks containing regex. <idx>: 1-based column index.
 print     [track regex]
 printFull [track regex]
-      Print the lines of the annotation tracks captured by [track regex]. print clips lines to
+      Print the lines of the annotation tracks containing  [track regex]. print clips lines to
       fit the screen. printFull wraps long lines.
 With no arguments all tracks are printed.
 showGenome
       Print the genome file